d850b/micropython_modified/ports/esp8266/README.md

 Then to compile the ESP8266 firmware:

+(SEE ADDENDUM IN THE ROOT OF REPO, OMIT -j OPTION! )

 ```
 $ cd ports/esp8266
 $ docker run --rm -v $HOME:$HOME -u $UID -w $PWD larsks/esp-open-sdk make -j BOARD=GENERIC